 Benefits of Using a Fetal Doppler

 More and more pregnant women are beginning to use a fetal doppler at home for various reasons.
+Apart from just being so much fun to use.

 Firstly, many mothers-to-be stress over the health of their fetus.
 Is he or she okay?
 How can I be sure nothing is wrong?
 If you’re a first-time mother and aren’t sure what to expect or if you’ve had previous miscarriages, this can become particularly stressful.
 Chronic stress may affect the health of you or your baby, so keeping your anxiety levels to a minimum is ideal.
 Using a fetal doppler can help calm your nerves and reassure you that your baby is okay.
 While it cannot replace doctor’s appointments, it can be used in between to let you know that your baby is still healthy.
 Many mothers report feeling a lift of anxiety once they hear their baby’s heartbeat.